MicrosoftDocs/sdk-api/sdk-api-src/content/winevt/ne-winevt-evt_render_context_flags.md

 ## -remarks

-You cannot specify the EvtRenderContextValues flag with the EvtRenderContextSystem or EvtRenderContextUser flag.
+You cannot combine any of the flags.

 ## -see-also